 Ratings and Reviews

-Although reputation capital an intangible and qualitative assessment of value, it does have quantitative measurements.
+Although reputation capital is an intangible and qualitative value assessment, it has quantitative measurements.
 At least we try to give it numbers.
 Chances are, you’ve participated in the crowdsourced attempt to quantitatively assess a brand’s reputation capital by rating the business.

-Why is it then that businesses place so much emphasis on getting a five-star rating?
-Why do they moan over the single one-star rating that destroyed their perfect five?
+Why do businesses place so much emphasis on getting a five-star rating then?
+Why do they moan over the one-star rating that destroyed their perfect five?
 Because these ratings are a powerful and quantifiable form of reputation capital that translates into greater revenue.

 Ratings and reviews are everywhere.
 You can’t take an Uber ride without rating your driver.
 You can’t Google Map a business without being requested to rate it after you leave.
-You can’t get off the phone with your credit card company without being asked to rate the service of your agent.
+You can’t get off the phone with your credit card company without being asked to rate your agent's service.
 You can’t close out a Google Hangout without being asked to rate the quality of the call.
-Whether you’re an eBay seller, an Amazon product, or a Reddit troll reviews, ratings, and karma is everywhere.
+Whether you’re an eBay seller, an Amazon product, or a Reddit troll, reviews, ratings, and karma is everywhere.

 Tangible, no; quantifiable, yes.
 And important?
 Absolutely.

 Brand image is a driving force in reputation capital.
-Within the ecosystem of brand is the domain of brand management, which allows a company to increase prices, dissociate from certain other brands, or capitalize on a certain market.
+Within the brand's ecosystem is the domain of brand management, which allows a company to increase prices, dissociate from other brands, or capitalize on a certain market.
 Brand equity increases or decreases based on the relative value of the brand’s position in the market.

 These are all intangible elements of a business but are each relentlessly tied to revenue.

-The cost of harvesting the jasmine, tiare flower, patchouli, ylang-ylang, vanilla, ambergris, sandalwood or iris?
-Or the beautiful etched bottle?
+What is the cost of harvesting the jasmine, Tiare flower, patchouli, ylang-ylang, vanilla, ambergris, sandalwood, or iris?
+Or the beautifully etched bottle?
 Probably not.
-Although production of the Hermès perfume is undoubtedly costly, the customer is instead willing to pay for the prestige of the perfume, the way it makes her feel, and the attention she receives when she uses it.
+Although the production of the Hermès perfume is undoubtedly costly, the customer is instead willing to pay for the prestige of the perfume, the way it makes her feel, and the attention she receives when she uses it.